stnrd/healthicons/README.md

 A Vue library is available to install under the name `healthicons-vue`.
 For more details, see the package [README](./packages/healthicons-vue).

+## Flutter

+A Flutter library is available to install under the name `healthicons_flutter`.
+For more details, see the package [README](./packages/healthicons-flutter).

 ## CSS

 Import the CSS File: